NIH competition seeks wearable device to detect alcohol levels in real-time

 NIAAA seeks innovative designs that use alternatives to measuring BAC through sweat

-The National Institute on Alcohol Abuse and Alcoholism is part of the National Institutes of Health.
-Its mission is to generate and disseminate fundamental knowledge about the effects of alcohol on health and well-being, and apply that knowledge to improve diagnosis, prevention, and treatment of alcohol-related problems, including alcohol use disorder, across the lifespan.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA), part of the National Institutes of Health, is the primary U.S. agency for conducting and supporting research on the causes, consequences, diagnosis, prevention, and treatment of alcohol use disorder.
 NIAAA also disseminates research findings to general, professional, and academic audiences.
 Additional alcohol research information and publications are available at www.niaaa.nih.gov.

 NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov.